Vyral/mark-ramey/_posts/2020-12-07-have-you-seen-the-updated-kw-app.md

 <p style="text-align: center;"><em>Here are the new features that have just been added to our KW app.</em></p>

-Perhaps you’re already using my KW real estate app, perhaps you’re not.
+Perhaps you’re already using my KW real estate app, or perhaps you’re not.
 If you aren’t, I wanted to talk to you about some of the new features that we’ve added.

 **To quickly recap, the current version of the app gives you the ability to:**